astronomer/astro-docs/enterprise/v0.13/02_develop/02_customize-image.md

 2. To the first line of that file, add a "FROM" statement that specifies the Airflow Image you want to run on Astronomer and ends with `AS stage`.

-If you're running the Alpine-based, Airflow 1.10.10 Astronomer Certified image, this would be:
+If you're running the Alpine-based, Airflow 1.10.10 Astronomer Core image, this would be:

 ```
-FROM quay.io/astronomer/ap-airflow:1.10.10-alpine3.10 AS stage1
+FROM quay.io/astronomer/core:1.10.10-alpine3.10 AS stage1
 ```

 For a list of all Airflow Images supported on Astronomer, refer to our ["Manage Airflow Versions" doc](/docs/enterprise/v0.13/customize-airflow/manage-airflow-versions/).